Zeturic/bpre-dawn-stone/README.md

 ## Gender-specific Evolutionary Stones

-This adds evolution methods where an evolutionary stone will only trigger when the Pokemon is a particular gender, like the Dawn Stone for Kirlia -> Gallade and Snorunt -> Froslass.
+This adds evolution methods where an evolutionary stone will only trigger when the Pokémon is a particular gender, like the Dawn Stone for Kirlia -> Gallade and Snorunt -> Froslass.

 ![](example.png)

 ### How do I build this?

+Open `dawn-stone.asm` in your text editor of choice.

+`rom` should be your ROM's filename.

+`free_space` is where you want the code to be inserted.
+You'll need `112` bytes, starting from a word-aligned offset (read: an offset ending in `0`, `4`, `8`, or `C`).

-If you've expanded your evolution table to support more than `5` evolutions per Pokemon, adjust the definition of `EVOLUTIONS_PER_POKEMON` in `constants.s`.
+If you've expanded your evolution table to support more than `5` evolutions per Pokémon, adjust the definition of `EVOLUTIONS_PER_POKEMON`.

 By default, the evolution method ids are `17` for `Male + Stone` and `18` for `Female + Stone`.
-If that doesn't work for you, change `MALE_STONE` and `FEMALE_STONE`, also in `constants.s`.
+If that doesn't work for you, change `MALE_STONE` and `FEMALE_STONE`.

-You will need to set an `ARMIPS` environment variable pointing to your `armips.exe`.
-You also need a `DEVKITARM` environment pointing to devkitARM v45's installation directory (likely `C:\devkitPro\devkitARM`).

-Python 3.6 or later is required.

-Place your ROM in the project root directory and name it `rom.gba`.
-Run `python scripts/makinoa`.
-Your output is `test.gba`; `rom.gba` will be left unmodified.
+You'll need to have [armips](https://github.com/Kingcom/armips).

+Once you're ready, assemble with `armips dawn-stone.asm`.
+It'll insert the code directly into your ROM.